On this page

 Where it fits in the workflow

-- Initiating the process for U Nonimmigrant Status.
+- Initiates the process for obtaining U Nonimmigrant Status.

 - Receipt Notice (a related form) is issued after submission.

-- Possible issuance of Employment Authorization Document (EAD) if approved.
+- May lead to Employment Authorization Document (EAD) eligibility.

 Who uses it